Icinga/icinga2/doc/6-advanced-topics.md

 A service can depend on a host, and vice versa.
 A service has an implicit dependency (parent) to its host.
 A host to host dependency acts implicit as host parent relation.
+When dependencies are calculated, not only the immediate parent is taken into account but all parents are inherited.

 A common scenario is the Icinga 2 server behind a router.
 Checking internet access by pinging the Google DNS server `google-dns` is a common method, but